hyuntaepark-gh/olist-sql-analytics/README.md

 # Olist SQL Analytics Project

 End-to-end SQL analytics project using the **Olist Brazilian E-commerce dataset**.
-This project focuses on **business KPI analysis, cohort retention, and order lifecycle funnel analysis** using SQL.
+This project demonstrates **advanced SQL analytics skills** by transforming raw transactional data into **business-ready insights**.

+Rather than focusing on simple queries, this project emphasizes **business-oriented analysis**, answering real-world questions such as:
+- Where do customers drop off in the order lifecycle?
+- How does delivery performance impact customer satisfaction?
+- How well does the business retain customers over time?

 ---

 ## 📌 Project Overview

-The goal of this project is to demonstrate **advanced SQL analytics skills** by transforming raw transactional data into meaningful business insights.
+The goal of this project is to showcase **production-style SQL analytics** skills:

-Key objectives:
-- Design a relational data model from raw e-commerce data
+- Designing a relational data model from raw CSV files
-- Build analysis-ready tables using SQL (CTEs & window functions)
+- Building analysis-ready tables using SQL (CTEs, joins, window functions)
-- Analyze customer behavior through KPIs, cohorts, and funnels
+- Performing KPI, funnel, cohort, and operational impact analysis
-- Translate query results into actionable business insights
+- Translating query results into **actionable business insights**

-This project is designed as a **portfolio project for data analyst / analytics roles**, with an emphasis on SQL as the primary analytical tool.
+This repository is structured as a **portfolio project for Data Analyst / Business Analytics roles**, with SQL as the primary analytical tool.

 ---